dicekeys/dicekeys-app-typescript/README.md

   - `emscripten`, the WebAssembly compiler used to build the above two libraries and marshall data
   - `React`, the highly-popular UI library with a great security track record.
   - `MobX`, not quite as popular as React, but a small code base with a great security track record.
-  - `parcel` generates code during the build process and relies on other dependencies.
+  - `vite` generates code during the build process and relies on other dependencies.

 Testing with `jest` introduces other dependencies, but those should not be compiled into the production applications.